On the arbitrarily long-term stability of conservative methods: Preliminaries

 \begin{theorem} Suppose the connected component $X_0$ containing $\bb x_0$ is compact, then the unique solution $\bb x \in C^1(I;U)$ to \eqref{eq:ODE} can be extended for all $t\in\mathbb{R}$ and so $\bb x\in C^1(\mathbb{R};X_0)$. \end{theorem}

 Let $\tau>0$ be a time step size and consider the set of uniform time steps of $\{t_k=k\tau:k\in\mathbb{N}\}$.
 For a given $\mu\in\mathbb{N}$, we shall consider general $\mu$-step discretizations or $\mu$-step methods (we use both terms interchangeably).
-In particular, let $\bb F^\tau: \mathbb{R}^{n(\mu+1)} \rightarrow \mathbb{R}^n$ be a continuous vector-valued function depending on $\tau$.
+In particular, let $\bb F^\tau: U\times\cdots\times U\subset\mathbb{R}^{n(\mu+1)} \rightarrow \mathbb{R}^n$ be a continuous vector-valued function depending on $\tau$.
 Then the $\mu$-step discretization is given by,

 Similar to the continuous case, we employ the notation $\discdep{\bb x^\tau}{k}$ to denote dependence on the successive approximation $\bb x_{k}$ at different time steps.
-For technical reasons, we shall consider discretizations which have the \emph{local contraction property}.
+Moreover, we shall consider discretizations which have the \emph{uniformly bounded displacement} property.